A316 Manor Circus roundabout

 For the latest information on how roads are operating in the area, check traffic status updates.
 You can also use our travel tools to plan your journey.

-Collaboration with Cadent Gas
+Collaboration with Cadent Gas (works complete)

 TfL and Cadent have been working closely with the London Borough of Richmond upon Thames and the Greater London Authority over the past few months.
-This is to ensure these upgrades are done collaboratively and as efficiently as possible - using the dig-once approach to reduce disruption while improving the resilience of local infrastructure.
+This is to ensure these upgrades were done collaboratively and as efficiently as possible - using the dig-once approach to reduce disruption while improving the resilience of local infrastructure.

 Accessible pedestrian crossing trial

-We'll be carrying out a trial on more accessible ways to call a traffic light at a pedestrian crossing.
+We are carrying out a trial on more accessible ways to call a traffic light at a pedestrian crossing.

 In addition to the usual button, 3 innovative technologies will be trialled: